keploy/docs/versioned_docs/version-2.0.0/quickstart/samples-echo.md

 sidebar_label: Echo + Postgres
 description: The following sample app showcases how to use Echo framework and the Keploy Platform.
 tags:
+  - go
+  - quickstart
-  - Echo Framework
+  - samples
-  - Postgres
+  - examples
-  - SQL
+  - tutorial
 keyword:
   - Echo Framework
   - Postgres